 2. Based on Selfishness.

 I recently went through this kind of wordly decision making.
+This may sound totally silly to you, but it impacted me at the moment.
 I had to choose a homeschool curriculum for my first-grade son.
 I wanted a full curriculum kit - something that was already planned for me.
 All of the subjects, lesson plans, workbooks, and worksheets would be packaged in a cute little box that sat waiting for me to open on the first day of school.